Header Banner

-How To: Use piano pedals
+How to Use piano pedals

 Everyone remarks upon the hands of the skilled pianist, but even the most dexterous keyboard artist couldn't pull off Schubert without using some fancy footwork.